ndgigliotti/shopify-spy/README.md

 ## Limitations
 * Attempting to scrape a large store may result in a temporary ban.
 This can be mitigated by configuring the autothrottle settings, which are lax by default.

-* Google does not like being scraped, so heavy use of GoogleSpider will result in a temporary ban.
+* Google does not like being scraped.
+Heavy use of DiscoverySpider may result in a temporary ban or worse.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.